MY DIY EURO KITCHEN: PHASE II

 - Allow 2 1/2 to 3 inches space between base cabinets that meet at a right angle.
 This will allow for drawer handle and dishwasher door opening clearance.
 Do the same for wall cabinets, but 2″ is okay.

 - Use 3″ graduations on your cabinet sizes to allow for fitting ready-made fixtures like pullout shelves, trash basket slide outs, and so forth.
 The smallest size should be no less than 9″ which you can use for trays and a knife drawer.
 The biggest should not exceed 48″.
 15″ to 18″ is popular for trash pull outs.

 - Do not make wall cabinets any shorter than 36″ tall.
-30″ high cabinets are almost always limited for storing plates, glassware, cooking dishes, and such.
+30″ high cabinets are almost always severely limited for storing plates, glassware, cooking dishes, and such.
 42″ tall cabinets are the best size.
-You can store little used items on the top shelves.
+You can store sparsely used items on the top shelves.

 - Make all shelves adjustable.
 You can make a template for shelf pins.
 Also make sure shelves fit tight inside the cabinet box.
 They can slide out and flip up easily when you are removing something.

 - Plan on installing false door panels on the sides of your wall cabinets where the sides are exposed.
-Also on the ends of your base cabinets for the same reason.
-It will make your new kitchen look high-end.
+Also, do this on the ends of your base cabinets for the same reason.
+It will make your new kitchen look high-end and thoroughly custom made.